-- > King III. - > Imperial's sustainability commitments. - > Broad-based black economic empowerment (BBBEE) requirements, as described in the Department of Trade and Industry's Combined Generic Scorecard (excluding ownership targets) and associated Codes of Good Practice. - Imperial's transformation commitments, as described in the group's transformation strategy and division-specific broad-based black economic empowerment (BBBEE) plans. - > Environmental commitments, as described in Imperial's environmental policy framework. - Socio-economic development (SED) commitments, as described in Imperial's SED policy. - > Imperial's code of ethics and corporate values.
+- > King III. - > Imperial's sustainability commitments. - > Broad-based black economic empowerment (BBBEE) requirements, as described in the Department of Trade and Industry's Combined Generic Scorecard (excluding ownership targets) and associated Codes of Good Practice. - > Imperial's transformation commitments, as described in the group's transformation strategy and division-specific broad-based black economic empowerment (BBBEE) plans. - Environmental commitments, as described in Imperial's environmental policy framework. - Socio-economic development (SED) commitments, as described in Imperial's SED policy. - > Imperial's code of ethics and corporate values.

 Transformation remains a key focus area and the committee will continue to guide Imperial in its goal of increasingly reflecting the diversity of South Africa.
+WWW.IMPERIAL.CO.ZA For more information on committee charters.